Point system (driving): Northern Territory

 A demerit points scheme was introduced into the Northern Territory on 1 September 2007.
-Offences that accrue points include speeding, failing to obey a red traffic light or level crossing signal, failing to wear a seat-belt, drunk driving, using a mobile phone, failure to display L or P plates, street racing, burnouts and causing damage.
+Offenses that accrue points include speeding, failing to obey a red traffic light or level crossing signal, failing to wear a seat-belt, drunk driving, using a mobile phone, failure to display L or P plates, street racing, burnouts and causing damage.
 Learner and provisional drivers are subject to suspension for accumulating 5 points or more over a 12-month period.
 The 3-year limit of 12 points still applies.

 Queensland

 In Queensland, provisional or learner drivers may accumulate up to 4 demerit points in a one-year period, and open license holders 12 demerit points in a three-year period, before receiving a sanction.
 A driver who exceeds their point threshold may choose between a license suspension for a period of 3 months, or to enter into a 12-month good driving behavior bond.
 If a driver incurs more than one point while subject to a good driving behavior bond, their license is suspended for a period of 6 months.

-Unlike in some other states, double demerit points apply all year round in Queensland for specific offences, where a second or subsequent same offence is committed within 12 months of the earlier offence – for example, a driver with a full/open license caught using a phone while driving would receive 4 demerit points for the first offence; if caught for the same offence within 12 months of committing the first, they would accrue a further 8 demerit points (4x for the offence, 4x double), resulting in their demerit point limit being reached.
+Unlike in some other states, double demerit points apply all year round in Queensland for specific offenses, where a second or subsequent same offense is committed within 12 months of the earlier offense – for example, a driver with a full/open license caught using a phone while driving would receive 4 demerit points for the first offense; if caught for the same offense within 12 months of committing the first, they would accrue a further 8 demerit points (4x for the offense, 4x double), resulting in their demerit point limit being reached.